jiayunf/nikki/docs/Log.md

 # Progress Log
 ---

+### 04/21/18
+- DB config
+  - Figured out VPC config and the query is successful now

 ### 04/19/18
 - DB select and configuration
   - Want to use AWS Aurora Serverless but found signup required